If you speak to any financial planners or so-called experts on the matter, they’ll probably say, “Yes, pay off your mortgage before you retire.”

 - Potentially all/most of your savings are in one investment

-- Could become cash poor in the process
+- Could become cash poor in the process of paying down the mortgage

-- Retirement contributions made early on could reap much more wealth
+- Retirement contributions made early on could reap much more wealth over time

 Now let’s talk about some drawbacks of paying off your home loan before retirement.